ID 39838500 © Robhainer | Dreamstime.com

-If there’s one thing that the Girl Scouts of America are most known for, it’s their cookies.
+If there’s one thing that the Girl Scouts of the USA are most known for, it’s their cookies.
 Sure, these organizations build character and confidence in young woman nationwide, but the average Joe knows that they build pantries full of delicious treats.
 Girl Scout cookies have a storied history with over 50 cookies previously and presently available.
 For every iconic, longstanding cookie like the Thin Mint and the Do-Si-Do, there’ve been plenty of flash-in-the-pan, forgotten, and weirdly trendy cookies.

 It’s impossible to actually rank all of them, because some were so short-lived, so unmemorable that they’re left to the history books.
 So we took some of the most popular, most confounding, and most modern cookies and matched them up against one another.
 Remember 2013’s Mango Crèmes With Nutrifusion?
 How about the adorable Mango Crèmes?
 Golden Yangles?
 Kookaburra?
 No, well, you’re going to remember them with our definitive ranking of all the best, worst, and wackiest Girl Scout cookies, ever.